Gangi’s 4 TD passes carry Nevada past Air Force 28-25

 THE TAKEAWAY

 Air Force: The Falcons’ quarterback position may be in flux.
-Arion Worthman lost two fumbles and was ineffective for a good portion of the time he was in before being replaced by Donald Hammond III.
+Worthman lost two fumbles and was ineffective for a good portion of the time he was in before being replaced by Hammond.
 Hammond led the way to the Falcons’ two offensive touchdowns on the day.

 UP NEXT